Exclusive: After Quitting Last Year, Senior U.S. Intelligence Official Now Talks

 "It was a 40-year love affair," Gordon says, describing it as "devastating" to walk away from a career that had taken her to the highest echelon of the intelligence community.
 "When I accepted a political appointment, I knew that I was no longer a civil servant, but I served at the pleasure."

-Gordon was a junior at Duke University studying for a degree in zoology, agonizing over whether to pursue law school or a Ph.D. in biomechanics, when she decided simply to get a job.
+Gordon was a junior at Duke University studying for a degree in zoology, agonizing over whether to pursue law school or a doctorate in biomechanics, when she decided simply to get a job.

 "Being the kid of a naval officer, public service was in my heart," she recalls.
 "And when the CIA came to interview on campus, I took the interview and it went from there."